belli29/concepto-interior/README.md

 ### Existing Features

 - Management: allows sellers to keep track and modify inventory, orders and preorders.
-Amending orders / preorders allows seller to send automatic emails to customers and keep them updated of order/preorder/shipment status
+Amending orders / preorders allows seller to send automatic emails to customers and keep them updated of order/preorder/shipment status.
+The seller can also set a minimum amount for free delivery orders.
 - Profile: allows users to amend delivery information and keep track of orders and preorders
 - Products:allows user to see the products, filter and order them
 - Checkout:allows user get a PayPal invoice or to pay directly (Stripe).
 The Stripe payment is done using the support of a web hooker.
 This ensures that orders are always correctly registered in the server.
 In case the payment was processed but order was not processed by mistake , webhooker will create an order.